whediger/viewcon/README.md

 A marker could be placed outside of each breakout room and information could be updated remotely or changed depending on the user.

 In the making of the app I tried several technologies and settled on one that works on the internet.
+* The central idea is beauty in simplicity for the user.
 The idea is that users will not have to download any content, making it a non-invasive technology.
 For added convenience I used a phone number rather than a url. because phone numbers are easier to remember.
 The user sends a text message and then receives a message with a link to the app. the user then clicks the link